-- The school operates safer recruitment procedures and that all appropriate checks are carried out on all staff, supply staff and volunteers who work with children/pupils. - Refer cases where a person is dismissed or left due to risk/harm to a child to the DBS service as required (in conjunction with the DSL). - Refer cases where a crime may have been committed to the police as required (in conjunction with the DSL). - Designate a member of the CIC Board for safeguarding who will review the implementation of the school's safeguarding policies and procedure (designated for CIC Board- Jenny Kinnaird) - Ensure the School has procedures for dealing with allegations of abuse against members of staff, supply staff and volunteers that comply with guidance from the Local Authority.
-[See section: Allegations against staff]. - A senior member of the school Senior Leadership Team is appropriately trained in the role of Designated Safeguarding Lead. - Ensure the Designated and Deputy Designated Safeguarding Lead undertake training in interagency working that is provided by, or to standards agreed by, the NELSCP and have appropriate refresher training to keep knowledge and skills up to date - Ensure all staff that work with children/pupils undertake appropriate training to equip them to carry out their responsibilities for safeguarding effectively. - Recognise the role of the DSL and ensure supervision and training.
+• The school operates safer recruitment procedures and that all appropriate checks are carried out on all staff, supply staff and volunteers who work with children/pupils.

+- Refer cases where a person is dismissed or left due to risk/harm to a child to the DBS service as required (in conjunction with the DSL). - Refer cases where a crime may have been committed to the Police as required (in conjunction with the DSL). - Designate a member of the CIC Board for safeguarding who will review the implementation of the school's safeguarding policies and procedure (CIC Board member for Safeguarding) - Ensure the School has procedures for dealing with allegations of abuse against members of staff, supply staff and volunteers that comply with guidance from the Local Authority.
+[See section: Allegations against staff]. - A senior member of the school Senior Leadership Team is appropriately trained in the role of Designated Safeguarding Lead. - Ensure the DSLs and DDSLs undertake training in interagency working that is provided by, or to standards agreed by, the NELSCP and have appropriate refresher training to keep knowledge and skills up to date - Ensure all staff that work with children/pupils undertake appropriate training to equip them to carry out their responsibilities for safeguarding effectively. - Recognise the role of the DSL and ensure supervision and training.